 Differences Between ClearVR and Current Standards

-- Switching Latency: On a good quality CDN, the ClearVR Client can switch to high-resolution imagery within one or two frames – unnoticeable to the user.
+Switching Latency: On a good-quality CDN, the ClearVR Client can switch to high-resolution imagery within one or two frames – unnoticeable to the user.
 In a standards-based solution, switching after head motion relies on segment and GOP boundaries, and takes hundreds of milliseconds and sometimes even a few seconds, which is very visible.
-While some implementations try to alleviate this by creating more encoded versions of the same content, this adds significant inefficiencies and cost to both processing and distribution.
+Some implementations try to alleviate this by creating more encoded versions of the same content, but this adds significant inefficiencies and cost to both processing and distribution.

-- Flexibility: With a single representation, ClearVR can cater to all HMDs and various types of flat screens, regardless of their viewport angle.
+Flexibility: With a single representation, ClearVR can cater to all HMDs and various types of flat screens, regardless of their viewport angle.
+A single representation can cover monoscopic and steroscopic content, where a flat device just retrieves the tiles for one eye.
 With a fully standards-based solution, the content distributor needs to provide separate representations for each viewport angle – again a significant cost factor.

-- Graceful degradation: With ClearVR, each tile forms an independent stream, which the client combines with other tiles to create a single HEVC-compliant bitstream.
-Such client-side processing allows the ClearVR library to make last-second decisions, and to dynamically replace tiles with their low-resolution equivalent on a frame-by-frame basis.
+Graceful degradation: With ClearVR, each tile forms an independent stream, which the client combines with other tiles to create a single HEVC-compliant bitstream.
+Such client-side processing allows the ClearVR library to make last-millisecond decisions, and to dynamically replace tiles with their low-resolution equivalent on a frame-by-frame basis.
+It is also possible to seamlessly switch between steoscopic and monoscopic content, as bandwidth comes and goes.
 This helps when data is not yet available and prevents buffering.
 Current standards hard-code all tile combinations in the bitstream during content production.
 When data for a single tile is not (yet) available, the client can only resort to buffering.